chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 ## A

-The "toss and turn" value was calculated assuming the second number in this format was the number of times the user "tossed and turned".
+The "toss and turn" value was calculated assuming the second number in this format represents the number of times the user "tossed and turned".

 ```
 ["2017-02-28T06:20:00.000Z", 1], // datapoint of the timeseries, in the format [time, value]